geomarker-io/dep_index/README.md

     as_tibble()
 ```

+## ZIP Code Deprivation Index

+The deprivation index is also available by zip codes, denoted using the [ZIP Code Tabulation Area (ZCTA)](https://en.wikipedia.org/wiki/ZIP_Code_Tabulation_Area) boundaries.
+The value for each ZCTA is calculated as the mean of all of its containing census tracts.
+Download the file called `ACS_deprivation_index_by_census_tracts.csv` or use the above code to read it into R by replacing the RDS file name with `ACS_deprivation_index_by_census_tracts.rds`.

 ## Reproducibility

-`01_make_data_for_dep_index.R` is used to fetch the ACS census tract level data and then `02_pca_on_dep_index_data.R` is used to carry out the principal components analysis, create the deprivation index, and create the images used in this document.
+`01_make_data_for_dep_index.R` is used to fetch the ACS census tract level data and then `02_pca_on_dep_index_data.R` is used to carry out the principal components analysis, create the deprivation index, and create the images used in this document. `03_calculate_dep_index_by_ZCTA.R` calculates each measurement and deprivation index for each ZIP code.